dokawa/blue-green-app/README.md

 # Blue Green App

 This repo is meant to be used as a resource for a blue green deployment.
-I decided to create my own app, since most examples look like this:
+I decided to create my own page, since most examples look like this:

 ![](https://via.placeholder.com/150/0000FF/000000?text=Blue)
 ![](https://via.placeholder.com/150/00FF00/000000?text=Green)